DEEP BRAIN STIMULATION

 Impact of Lead-DBS

 In 2015, Lead-DBS was awarded with the Max-Rubner-Prize for Innovation by Stiftung Charité, in 2016 a Harvard Radcliffe Exploratory Ventures Grant by the Harvard Radcliffe Institute for Advanced Study.
 In 2017, Lead-DBS was awarded the Robert-Koch-Prize of Charité, Berlin.
-Further development of Lead-DBS is now funded on a 6-year term grant by the German Research Council (DFG).
+Further development of Lead-DBS has been funded on a 6-year term grant by the German Research Council (DFG).

 Ressources and atlases